 【Secretariat (Inquiries and Applications)】

-< has ended> [For students and faculty and staff] Note-taking training course (beginner edition) 《9/16》Call for participants
+< ended> [For students and faculty members] Note-taker training course (beginner level) 《9/16》Call for participants

-The University Consortium Kyoto will hold the "Note-Taking Training Course (Beginner Edition)" for students, faculty and staff as follows.
+The University Consortium Kyoto will hold the “Note-Taker Training Course (Beginner Edition)” for students, faculty and staff as follows.

-In recent years, as many students with hearing impairments have been studying at universities, there is a need for "information security" in lectures.
-A typical way to deal with this is "note-taking," in which information about lectures is written down to deaf students.
-Currently, there is a shortage of supporters at each university, and the increase in supporters is a very important issue for deaf students studying at universities.
+In recent years, many students with hearing impairments have been studying at universities, and there is a need for “information security” in lectures.
+A typical method of dealing with this is “note-taking,” in which lecture information is written down to students with hearing impairments.
+Currently, the number of supporters who take notes is insufficient at each university, and increasing the number of supporters is a very important issue for hearing-impaired students studying at universities.

-Therefore, this time, in order to let more students, faculty and staff know about note-taking, we will hold a "note-taking training course" for those who are interested in note-taking (inexperienced) or those who have just started supporting (beginners).
-Why don't you start note-taking as a step to create an environment where students can support and learn from each other, and to guarantee the rights of everyone who studies at the university?
+Therefore, this time, in order to let more students, faculty and staff know about note-taking, we will hold a “Note-Taker Training Course” for those who are interested in note-taking (inexperienced) or those who have just started supporting (beginners).
+Why don’t you start note-taking as a step towards creating an environment where students support and learn from each other, and to guarantee the rights of everyone who studies at university?

 Friday, September 16, 2016 15:00~17:45 (scheduled to end)